 I’ve gone on record stating that The Nightmare Collective is the worst idea in pro-wrestling today and that whoever is responsible for running things behind the scenes should be replaced immediately.

-This is down to one simple fact, that they’re actually letting their female performers go out there and perform, with no interference or any form of shenanigans to take away from the action in the ring.
+This is down to one simple fact, they’re letting their female performers go out there and perform, with no interference or any form of shenanigans to take away from the action in the ring.

 Both Big Swole and Diamante benefited from this as they were allowed to showcase their talents in a good, solid match.